Kiranjith83/SA/SA.md

   - Application require strongly consistent ones are not recommended, only good for eventual consistent reads.

 ## Elastic Cache.
+- Think of a scenario, Amazon.com customer visiting a common store and many people visiting the same page.
+  - Then the Caches of these queries for the most common queries can takes out the huge load from the backend DB
 - Historically, EC was used in DynamoDB, but later AWS delveoped DAX.
 - ES supports Redis and MemecacheD .
 - It is in-memory data store and two common use cases are: